Your sexuality is a key part of who you are. Throughout your life, it will influence your choices and your experiences.

 Practise safe sex

-If you are in a committed, monogamous relationship, and neither you nor your partner has a sexually transmissible disease, you could think about other types of contraception
+If you are in a committed, monogamous relationship, and neither you nor your partner has a sexually transmissible disease, you could think about other types of contraception, if necessary.

 - having sex with the right person